flawnson/flawnson.github.io/docs/_posts/2020-10-22-ai-resources.md

 - Full stack web dev
     - If you're into Python, look no further than the [fullstackpython.com](https://www.fullstackpython.com/) website, which covers everything form the basics of Python itself to SQL ORMs, HTML template engines, and Deployment options
     - [Fireship](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA)'s YouTube channel has garnered a huge following and with the quality and consistency of content, it's easy to see why.
 Useful for getting a high level understanding of just about anything you need to know in full stack web dev
+    - I haven't tried it myself but [The Odin Project](https://www.theodinproject.com/paths) is a very interesting take on learning full-stack on your own.
 - Databases
     - There are many database paradigms.
 Having a general knowledge of the strengths and weaknesses of each will be supremely useful when it comes to building applications